Denise Robert

 Denise Robert, (born 1954) is a Canadian film producer, who is president of Cinémaginaire, a studio she co-founded with Daniel Louis.

+Biography

+She was born in Ottawa, Ontario.
+She is currently married to Denys Arcand and she has produced many of his films.

 She was invited to join the Academy of Motion Picture Arts and Sciences Producers Branch in 2005, and is also a voting member of the British Academy of Film and Television Arts and the Académie des Arts et Techniques du Cinéma.

 In 2014, she was named a Member of the Order of Canada for her work in cinema.
 She has also been inducted into the Ordre des Arts et des Lettres and the Ordre de la Pléiade.

-She is currently married to Denys Arcand and she has produced many of his films.

-She was born in Ottawa, Ontario.